BloxdioCannoli/Bloxdio-Pet-Info/Functions.md

 `friendShipPoints`, `lastFedAt`, `highestFriendshipLevelReached`, `superlikedFood`, `superlikedFoodKnown`, `bonusesGained`

 # Pet Info Functions
+> [!WARNING]
-> Note that you have to be holding a full Mob Catcher for these to work
+> You have to be holding a full Mob Catcher for these to work

 ```js
 /**